 His California tenure included the Mission Bay Starlings 14's team and the Bridge 17-1 team in 2007, the Del Sol 18's team from 2008 to 2011, and the Coast 16's and 18's teams from 2012 to 2013.
 Coach Spalding was the head coach at Hilltop High School from 2007 to 2011 and Otay Ranch High School from 2012 to 2013.

 His Hawaii tenure included the Ka Ulukoa 15's and 16's teams from 2016 to 2017.
-Coach Spalding was the head boys coach at Radford High School in 2014, head girls coach at Kailua High School from 2014 to 2015, and an assistant coach with Le Jardin Academy for the girls and boys programs from 2015 to 2017.
+Coach Spalding was the head boys coach at Radford High School in 2014, head girls coach at Kailua High School from 2014 to 2015, assistant coach with Le Jardin Academy for the girls and boys programs from 2015 to 2017 and is currently the head coach at Sacred Hearts Academy.

-In his free time, Coach Spalding enjoys visiting the North Shore, traveling internationally, and driving the Pacific Coast Highway while listening to the greatest hits from the 1970s and 1980s.
+In his free time, Coach Spalding enjoys visiting the North Shore, traveling internationally, and driving the Pacific Coast Highway on the California coast while listening to the greatest hits from the 1970s and 1980s.

 Club Volleyball's Surreptitious Five